danascheider/oauth-2-rails-react/ch-4-ex-3/README.md

 In particular, I've modified the query string sent to the client's callback URI to include the user's `sub` value.
 When the authorization code is exchanged for a token, the client then includes a `user` param with this value that the auth server can use to identify the resource owner.

 Another case involving users is the `/approve` endpoint of the auth server.
 In this handler, when the `response_type` is set to `'token'`, a 500 response is returned if the user is missing.
 However, in the book's examples, if the `response_type` is `'code'`, there is no validation to make sure the user exists.
 I've changed this so the presence of a user is validated for both response types and an error returned if no user is present.

+### Request Model

+For this example I have diverged a bit from my earlier approach with the `Request` model.
+Previously, the `state` and `response_type` values were stored in a JSON object in the `query` field.
+However, I didn't see a good reason for this, so for this example (and probably future ones), I've decided to make these fields on the model.

 ### Nonce